NoufNAJ/AirbnbSeattleProject/README.md

 The primary objectives of this project are to delve into the provided datasets and derive insights to address the following key questions:
 1. Busiest Times for Airbnb Bookings in Seattle: The aim is to identify the peak periods of activity for Airbnb bookings in Seattle
 2. Factors Influencing Pricing of Airbnb Listings: The endeavor to uncover the significant factors that contribute to the pricing of Airbnb listings in Seattle.
 3. Predicting Positive Review Likelihood: The goal is to build a predictive model to determine the likelihood of receiving a positive review.

+# File Descriptions
+-	Listings_seattle.csv: This file contains the dataset with information about Airbnb listings in Seattle.
+-	Calendar_seattle.csv: This file contains the dataset with information about the availability and pricing of Airbnb listings in Seattle over time.
+-	AirBnbSeattle_Project.ipynb: This Jupyter Notebook contains the project code and analysis, including data exploration, visualization, and modeling.
+-	README.md: This file provides an overview of the project, including its motivation, goals, and instructions for running the code.